Gnaeus Domitius Ahenobarbus (father of Nero): Career

 Domitius was consul in AD 32 and appointed by Tiberius as a commissioner in early AD 37.
-His son Lucius Domitius Ahenobarbus, later emperor Nero, was born on 15 December AD 37 in Antium.
+His son Lucius Domitius Ahenobarbus, later Emporer Nero, was born on 15 December AD 37 in Antium.
 According to Suetonius, when Domitius was congratulated by his friends for the birth of his son he replied that any child born to him and Agrippina would have a detestable nature and become a public danger, a fact that became true during the second part of Nero's reign.
-When Nero castrated a boy named Sporus and married him as a wife, Suetonius quoted one Roman who lived around this time who remarked that the world would have been better off if Nero's father had married someone more like the castrated boy.
+When Nero castrated a boy named Sporus and married him as a wife, Suetonius quoted one contemporary Roman, who remarked that the world would have been better off if Nero's father had married someone more like the castrated boy.

-He died of edema at Pyrgi (an ancient Etruscan city) in January AD 41.
+He died of edema at Pyrgi (an ancient Etruscan city) at some date around 40 AD.
 In Domitius' will, Nero inherited one third of his estate, but Caligula, who was also mentioned in the will, took Nero's inheritance for himself.
 When Claudius became emperor, Nero's inheritance was restored.